-Quite possibly one of the most beautiful and challenging places to ride a mountain bike in all of Guatemala Lake Atitlán is known for its outstanding views and incredible timeless Mayan culture.
+Quite possibly one of the most beautiful places to ride a mountain bike in Guatemala.
+Lake Atitlán is known for its incredible views and timeless Mayan culture.

 Lake Atitán has been described as “the best weather in the world” temperatures fluctuate little throughout the year.
 Average daily temps range from 16-24°C (60-75°F)

 Dry, rocky grassy, during this season corn is harvested and many fields are left bare for months – with agricultural paths which lend themselves very well to mountain biking.